roc-streaming/roc-toolkit/README.md

 Feel free to open issues for bug reports, feature requests, and questions.

 Pull requests are welcome as well.
 For large features, it may be reasonable to open an issue and discuss the implementation first.
-[Development](https://roc-project.github.io/docs/development.html) page provides some details about our plans, conventions, workflow, and tools.
+[Development](https://roc-project.github.io/roc/docs/development.html) page provides some details about our plans, conventions, workflow, and tools.

 Licensing
 ---------

 Roc source code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 Roc PulseAudio modules are licensed under [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
-Roc logos provided by [botanicahouse](https://www.instagram.com/botanicahouse/) are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 Roc by default is configured to use FEC codec from OpenFEC, which is licensed under [CeCILL](http://openfec.org/patents.html), a GPL-like and GPL-compatible license.
 When Roc is built with OpenFEC support enabled, it must be distributed under a lincense compatible with CeCILL.